freakbeast14/freakbeast14/README.md

 # 💫 About Me:
 I'm an international Master's student in Computer Science at Arizona State University actively seeking full-time opportunities.
 I bring valuable skills from a summer internship at Amrock, specializing in Angular, C#, .NET, and PostgreSQL.
-With two prior internships during my Bachelors, I gained proficiency in Spring, AWS, Docker, and ReactJS, along with enhancing my soft skills in a team environment.
+With two prior internships during my Bachelors, I gained proficiency in Java, AWS, Docker, and ReactJS, along with enhancing my soft skills in a team environment.
 My academic journey includes hands-on projects, and I hold certifications in various courses and specializations.
 Eager to contribute my technical expertise and collaborate with passionate tech enthusiasts.
 Let's connect and explore opportunities together!

 ## 🌐 Socials: